Brian Cowen: Early political career

 Cowen was elected to Dáil Éireann in the 1984 Laois–Offaly by-election, caused by the death of his father Bernard Cowen.
 At the time Cowen, at the age of 24, became the youngest member of the 24th Dáil.
 He was also elected to Offaly County Council in the same year, taking over the seat vacated by his late father.
 He served on that authority until 1992.

 Cowen remained on the backbenches of Fianna Fáil for the next seven years.
-Following the 1989 general election when Fianna Fáil formed a coalition government, with the Progressive Democrats, for the first time, Cowen was one of a number of TDs who were vehemently opposed to the move.
-Two years later in November 1991, the then Minister for Finance, Albert Reynolds, challenged Charles Haughey, for the leadership of the party.
-Cowen firmly aligned himself behind Reynolds and quickly became associated with the party's so-called "Country and Western" wing.
-(Reynolds's supporters earned this nickname due to the fact that the vast majority were rural TDs and that Reynolds had made a lot of money in the dance hall business in the 1960s.)
-Reynolds became leader on his second attempt, when Haughey was forced to retire as Taoiseach in 1992.
+Following the 1989 general election when Fianna Fáil formed a coalition government, with the Progressive Democrats, for the first time, Cowen was one of several TDs who were vehemently opposed to the move.
+Two years later in November 1991, the Minister for Finance, Albert Reynolds, challenged Charles Haughey, for the leadership of the party.
+Cowen firmly aligned himself behind Reynolds and quickly became associated with the party's so-called "Country and Western" wing (Reynolds's supporters earned this nickname because the vast majority were rural TDs and Reynolds had made a lot of money in the dance hall business in the 1960s).
+Reynolds became leader on his second attempt when Haughey was forced to retire as Taoiseach in 1992.

 Reynolds appointed Cowen, aged 32, to his first cabinet position as Minister for Labour.
-In spite of being a member of the cabinet, Cowen was openly hostile toward the PDs.
+Despite being a member of the cabinet, Cowen was openly hostile toward the PDs.
 This was evident at the Fianna Fáil party's Ardfheis in March 1992.
 In the warm-up speech before the leader's address, Cowen remarked, "What about the PDs?
 When in doubt, leave them out."
-He fought with the PDs, being furious at their interference with Fianna Fáil's view that, as majority partner, they should have wielded the power.
+He fought with the PDs, being furious at their interference with Fianna Fáil's view that, as majority partners, they should have wielded the power.